Giving back to the community: Aegis Living’s Potato Soup Foundation

 Other Aegis Living initiatives

 The Potato Soup Foundation is just one of the many ways that Aegis Living gives back to its dedicated employees and the communities in which they’re located.
 The company also presents the Charlie Clause program, which allows each community to nominate one employee to receive food, clothes, toys and other items during the holiday season.
-Also during the holidays, Aegis hosts Winterfest, which lets employees shop from items that were donated and purchased by the company for them.
+Also during the holidays, Aegis hosts Winterfest, which lets employees shop from items that were purchased by the company for them.
 Other initiatives include a competitive compensation plan and benefits package, extensive education and training and financial assistance programs during the holidays.
 It’s all a part of the company culture of Aegis Living, which is based around compassion and support.